-Bold Observations from Arizona Training Camp
+Bold Observations From Arizona Training Camp

 “When we go through a tough season like we did a year ago, you got to find a way to fix what was broken, fix what wasn’t working and put those pieces together,” Brennan said.
 “And part of those pieces are how we’re going to do things in terms of how we’re going to coach, what we’re going to do schematically and the other part is who are the players that are going to play those roles.”

-The energy at practice was high, loud despite the team not even in full pads, or in shells at this point in time.
-The pace of play was a complete 180 from the previous season and matches the mindset and mentality that the coaching staff wasn’t to bring to the 2025 season.
+The energy at practice was high, loud and the pace of play was a complete 180 from the previous season and matches the mindset and mentality that the coaching staff wasn’t to bring to the 2025 season.

-Although there was no contact and players weren’t in shells, there were still takeaways to be made with what the media was able to see throughout the duration of the day.

 Three Observations

-- However, another quarterback that was brought in through the 2025 recruiting class was three-star QB Luke Haugo from Higley High School in Scottsdale, Ariz., where he was rated as one of the top players in the state.

-- Although Haugo hasn’t gotten anytime with the first three teams, he has seen a few 11-on-11 drills and what has stood out to me his his quick release for a 6-foot-5 quarterback.
-That is something you just don’t see given that most tall QBs have a slow release.
-He is able to get the ball out quick in the short passing game and has good footwork.
+- However, after working with former Wildcat Josh Baker and offensive line coach Josh Oglesby the snapping problems have been a thing of the past for Decambra, who hasn’t had one bad snap so far through 2-plus weeks of training camp.

+- It has been a complete 180-degree turnaround for Decambra and he has become a vital part of the Wildcats offensive line.

-Please be sure to share your thoughts on the developments from Arizona training camp.
+Please be sure to share your thoughts on the developments in Arizona training camp.
 To do so, follow us on our X account by clicking on the link.